KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 	key           |  description
 	--------------|--------
-	coefficients  | model coefficients for future predictions trendCoeff    |  trend coefficient
+	coefficients  | Model coefficients for future predictions trendCoeff    | Trend coefficient
-	exogCoeff     | exog coefficients
+	exogCoeff     | Exog coefficients
 	pCoeff        | p value coefficients
 	qCoeff        | q coefficients
-	lagVals       | lagged values from the training set residualVals  | q residual errors calculated from training set using the params residualCoeffs| coefficients used to estimate resid errors paramDict     | a dictionary containing information about the model used for fitting
+	lagVals       | Lagged values from the training set residualVals  | q residual errors calculated from training set using the params residualCoeffs| Coefficients used to estimate resid errors paramDict     | A dictionary containing information about the model used for fitting

 	The predict functionality is contained within the `predict` key.
 The function takes the following inputs: